WisdomTree And Currency Hedging

 WisdomTree CURRENCY HEDGED EQUITY FAMILY

 Not only are many of the world's leading companies—and familiar brands—headquartered in Europe, but they are truly global companies that generate the bulk of their revenue from exporting to countries outside Europe.
-Our family of European hedged equity Funds offers investors a way to more fully access the return potential of European equities while hedging the effects of the currencies.
+Our family of European hedged equity Funds seeks to offer investors a way to more fully access the return potential of European equities while hedging the effects of the currencies.

-Asian investments can be a smart addition to a portfolio, and now may be an opportune time to add Japan, as this country is undergoing exciting changes.
+Asian investments can be a smart addition to a portfolio, and now may be an opportune time to consider Japan, as this country is undergoing exciting changes.

 However, history has shown that in export-driven economies, the equities typically go up when the currency is going down.
 That can erode investors’ returns.
-Hedging the yen can help reduce volatility.
+Hedging the yen can help offset losses when the dollar appreciates.

-International investments should have a place in every portfolio, and now may be an opportune time to add them.
+We believe international investments should have a place in every portfolio, and now may be an opportune time to consider them.

 TODAY'S INVESTORS HAVE CHOICES